xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 I found the solution in a post from Mattias Geniar [Apache 2.4: ProxyPass (For PHP) Taking Precedence Over Files/FilesMatch In Htaccess](https://ma.ttias.be/apache-2-4-proxypass-for-php-taking-precedence-over-filesfilesmatch-in-htaccess/).
 His suggestion to use a SetHandle in a FileMatch directive seems to work very well.

+Now with Debian 9 I see that this is the standard solution in `/etc/apache2/conf-available/php7.0-fpm.conf` that can be optionally activated.
+I prefer to do it for each vhost instead of globally.
+This also makes it easy to set different FPM pools for vhosts.

 This is how I set up a vhost for serving Drupal.

 ~~~~